 This morning, find corals, shells, giant tortoises, and colorful land iguanas on Urbina Bay.

 After lunch, sail to Punta Espinoza on Fernandina Island.
 Here you can view many species unique to the Galapagos, including the flightless comorant, marine iguanas, Galapagos penguins, and more!

 Begin today exploring Espumilla Beach on Santiago Island.
-Hike through the Palo Santo forest, take a walk on the beach, and snorkel in the beaches beautiful waters.
+Hike through the Palo Santo forest, take a walk on the beach, and snorkel in the beautiful waters.

 In the afternoon, travel to the unique island of Rabida.
 Walk around the red sandy beach on your way to a coastal lagoon full of many different sea birds, flamingos, and sea lions.
-Rabida is also know for its excellent snorkeling.
+Rabida is also known for its excellent snorkeling.